 There is a persistent delusion behind the fevered activities of the state.
 As our predicament deepens it acts as an accelerant as it focuses the attentions of the most powerful among us to act in increasingly destructive ways.
 Simply stated it is the expectation that exceptionalism can be maintained in any meaningful way as we… Continue reading Drowning in Search of Security

-Shoal Hope and Something for Nothing were, among other things, opportunities to look into the phenomena of Bohemia as it evolved in the early Twentieth Century, the way the concept of Bohemia began to lose its way; from Berger's Moment of Cubism before World War I, to the aftermath of that war, and the corroding… Continue reading What’s to Come?
+Shoal Hope has been, among other things, an opportunity to look into the phenomena of Bohemia as it evolved in the early Twentieth Century, the way the concept of Bohemia began to lose its way; from Berger's Moment of Cubism before World War I, to the aftermath of that war, and the corroding effects of… Continue reading What’s to Come?
 Beyond Bohemia